| |||

 same value each time when called twice with the same parameters.

-Therefore, you must use __pure carefully in your
+Therefore, you must use __pure

 programs.
-Where functions can be declared __pure, however,
+Where functions can be declared __pure

 the compiler can often perform powerful optimizations, such as CSEs.